octospacc/staticoso/README.md

 - [x] Generation of page (titles) menu as a tree
 - [x] Auto-detection of titles in a page
 - [x] **HTML**, **TXT**, **Extended Markdown**, and **Pug** supported as input page files

+### Meta

+- [ ] Preparing more themes, both original and ported
+    - [ ] First the theme build system should be even more streamlined
+- [ ] Actually making the documentation useful
+- [ ] Presentation website for the project
+    - [ ] With a devlog maybe?
+- [ ] Constructing something to make testing of staticoso work in a web browser (doable with WASM Python?)

 ## Known issues (might need further investigation)